Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory
 This file contains work for task 6.
 It is a script theat creates a directory named my_first_directory in the /tmp directory.

+7-movethatfile
+This file contains worj for task 7.
+It is a script that moves the file betty from /tmp to /tmp/my_first_directory.